ajsmith607/memills/content/family-of-edward-hallock-mills/gould-ellen.md

 My mother was born in 1916 and had only two memories of Ellen.
 That she was very proper and spoke with an English accent.
 </blockquote>
 <figcaption>
-— <cite>18 May 2021, personal correspondence with Carol Coggshall, great great granddaughter of Ellen Gould.</cite>
+— <cite>18 May 2021, Carol Coggshall, personal correspondence.</cite>
 {{% fig "1909-03-12-The-Ithaca-Daily-Journal-Ithaca-NY-p2" "500" /%}}
 </figcaption>
 </figure>